Paul E. Tobin Jr.: Post active-duty career

 After retiring from active duty in 1998, Rear Admiral Tobin became the Executive Director of the Educational Foundation of the Armed Forces Communications Electronics Association (AFCEA) in Fairfax, Virginia.
 On 25 July 2005, he became the eleventh Director of Naval History and Director, Naval Historical Center.

-After his retirement, Admiral Tobin wrote in the 2002 Naval Institute Proceedings pertaining to the USS Liberty incident: “To have mistaken the ship for an Egyptian freighter would reflect poorly on their intelligence, and Israeli intelligence was rated as one of the world’s best.
+In 2002, after his retirement, Admiral Tobin reviewed A. Jay Cristol's book, The Liberty Incident: The 1967 Israeli Attack on the U.S. Spy Ship, for the US Naval Institute journal Proceedings.
+In that review, Tobin wrote: “To have mistaken the ship for an Egyptian freighter would reflect poorly on their intelligence, and Israeli intelligence was rated as one of the world’s best.
 Any form of electronic warfare sweep certainly would have identified the Liberty’s SPS-10 surface search radar.
 I also believe strongly that no responsible young military professional would have attacked a virtually defenseless ship repeatedly without some strong guidance from a much higher authority.
 Any officer competent enough to fly a jet aircraft or command a patrol boat would have been able to identify this unique U.S. ship, and would have been repulsed by the idea of attacking a lightly armed ship.”